Being Gau Rakshaks: What It Takes To Stand Up Against Beef Mafia

 However, despite a police crackdown in the last three years, the menace of cow smuggling is far from over.

-Rakbar Khan was found by gau rakshaks and villagers taking cows through fields on 21 July, between 12 and 1 am, raising suspicions that he was a smuggler.
+Rakbar Khan was found by gau rakshaks and villagers in Lalawandi village when he was taking cows through a field on 21 July, between 12 and 1 am, raising suspicions that he was a thief.

 The photos of Rakbar Khan were clicked by Naval Kishore Sharma, Alwar's best-known gau rakshak.
-A resident of Ramgarh tehsil that is high on the target of smugglers, Sharma told Swarajya that it was he who informed the police after villagers "caught" Rakbar Khan.
+A resident of Ramgarh tehsil that is high on the target of smugglers, Sharma told Swarajya that it was he who informed the police after villagers "caught" Rakbar.

-"Though I have been living in Ramgarh for 15 years, I hail from Lallawandi and am familiar with all routes of the village.
-I was sleeping in my house when I received information from Lallawandi that they have caught a smuggler, so I in turn called up a police officer I regularly deal with.
+"Though I have been living in Ramgarh for 15 years, I hail from Lalawandi and am quite familiar with all routes of the village.
+That night, I was sleeping in my house when I received information from Lalawandi that villagers have caught a thief.
+I in turn called up a police officer who I regularly deal with.
 But my call was picked up by a new cop, one Mohan Singh, who informed me that he has joined duty only that day and the previous officer has been transferred.
-Mohan Singh requested me to accompany him to Lallawandi as he was new to the area.
-So together we went to Lallawandi, picked up Rakbar and returned to Ramgarh.
+Mohan Singh requested me to accompany him to Lalawandi as he was new to the area.
+So together we went to Lalawandi, picked up Rakbar and returned to Ramgarh.
 Around 3 am, I went to the gaushala to hand over the rescued cows.
 When I returned to the police station, Rakbar was already dead," Sharma told Swarajya.

 Sharma said he clicked Rakbar's photos while on way to Ramgarh.
 "The photos clearly show that Rakbar was fine and alive when he was handed over to the police.
 He even had tea on the way.
 He must have died in police custody," said Sharma when we met him at his residence in Ramgarh on Sunday (19 August).